- You are here:

 Date: 20/6/2016 – 22/6/2016The final project conference, Music for Audio-Visual Media II, will be held on Monday 20 to Wednesday 22 June 2016.
 Papers, themed panels, screen scores and short films dealing with any aspect of music and sound in and for audio-visual media are encouraged and welcomed by the conference committee.
 See the call for more information.
 Read more »

-- A special issue of the Journal of Film Music, edited by Ian Sapiro and Laura Anderson, has come out of the Audio-Visual Archives conference of July 2015.
+- A special issue of the Journal of Film Music (vol. 6, no. 2) edited by Ian Sapiro and Laura Anderson and arising from our successful Audio-Visual Archives Conference of July 2015 was published in 2016.